djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

  [1 2 3 4 5 6]
 ```

-Explanation:

 - `arr.flatten()` creates a copy of the original array in a 1D format.
 - `arr.reshape(-1)` reshapes the array into a 1D array without creating a copy, providing a view of the original data.
-- **Practical Use Case:** Flattening is essential when preparing data for machine learning models that expect input features as flat vectors or when performing certain types of statistical analyses that require data in a single dimension.
+- Flattening can be used when preparing data for machine learning models that expect input features as flat vectors or when performing certain types of statistical analyses that require data in a single dimension.

 ### Practical Applications and Considerations